1908::The First Stake of the Malahat Highway

 London, England

-By mid-afternoon, the traversing vehicles arrived in Duncan where they met up with the rest of the club who had sailed across the inlet by barge.
+By mid-afternoon, the traversing vehicles arrived in Duncan and met up with the rest of the club that had sailed across the inlet by barge.
 After a quick lunch, they continued their journey and arrived in Nanaimo 7 hours and 20 minutes after leaving Victoria.
 They stayed in Nanaimo for an overnight rest, but for many, it was their last stop.
 The old wagon road had tested their early-model cars to the max, and they would likely not survive the road to Port Alberni.
-The ones who did, however, did so in record time.
+The ones that did, however, did so in record time.
 It was a big weekend for the club.
-In the end, the decision-makers were convinced that a new road between Goldstream and Mill Bay was necessary for the future development of Vancouver Island.
+In the end, the road trip convinced the politicians that a new road between Goldstream and Mill Bay was necessary for the future development of Vancouver Island.

 Victoria, British Columbia

-On April 22, 1908, almost one year after the Victoria Motor Club's famous Port Alberni run, work on the new road began.
-A stake was driven into the ground roughly 400 yards east of the Goldstream Hotel (Ma Miller's Pub) at the base of Skirt Mountain.
+On April 22, 1908, almost one year after the Victoria Motor Club's memorable Port Alberni run, work on the new road began.
+A stake was driven into the ground roughly 400 yards East of the Goldstream Hotel at the base of Skirt Mountain.
 This stake marked the beginning of construction on the Goldstream to Mill Bay Road, later renamed the Malahat Highway.
-After three years and many accidents that maimed and injured the road's immigrant workers, the new highway saw its first official customer traverse its bends and climbs.
+The construction process was challenging.
+The terrain was rugged, and the weather was sometimes unforgiving.
+Accidents were frequent, and many immigrant workers were maimed or injured.
+Despite these hardships, the new highway saw its first official automobile traverse its bends and climbs less than three years after construction began.

 Photo: City of Victoria Archives (M00679)